Lulu Delacre

 Short Bio

-NSK Children's Literature Finalist Lulu Delacre has illustrated over forty books.
+NSK Neustadt Prize for Children's Literature Finalist Lulu Delacre has illustrated over forty books.
 Most of them she wrote herself.
 The New York Times Bestselling artist and Pura Belpré Honoree hails from Puerto Rico.
 Her Latino heritage is at the center of her work.
 Her many titles include Arroz con Leche: Popular Songs and Rhymes from Latin America, in print for over 35 years!
 Among her latest works are the art of Turning Pages by Supreme Court Justice Sonia Sotomayor and Cool Green: Amazing Remarkable Trees, recognized by the National Council of Teachers of English.
-Lulu loves to learn new things, travel the world, garden, and cook.
+Lulu loves to learn new things, travel, garden, and cook.
 Coming in 2025 are Rafi and Rosi Menu!
 Rafi y Rosi ¡Menú!, the final title of the Junior Library Guild award-winning beginner series.
-Learn more at www.luludelacre.com For more visit her at www.luludelacre.com.
+Learn more at www.luludelacre.com.

 Screen Shot 2018-01-31 at 6.00.26 PM.png